AdobeDocs/uxp-photoshop/src/pages/guides/uxp_guide/toolchain.md

 ### batchPlay Logger for ExtendScript developers

 Plug the [ExtendScript BatchPlay logger](https://github.com/adobe-uxp/ps-es-to-uxp) jsx code into your ExtendScript project, and it will print out all your `executeAction` and `executeActionGet` methods in a format suitable for use with UXP's BatchPlay.

-### TBD:

-ANYTHING ELSE?
-It would be good to mention Jarda's Alchemy thing somewhere.